-KI's Appointment Procedure is defined as the rules that KI applies to the employment of teaching staff and includes the positions of professor, visiting professor, adjunct professor, senior lecturer, adjunct senior lecturer, assistant professor, lecturer and adjunct.
+KI's Appointment Procedure is defined as the rules that KI applies to the employment of teachers and includes the positions of professor, senior professor, visiting professor, adjunct professor, senior lecturer, adjunct senior lecturer, assistant professor, lecturer and adjunct.

 2. Basic provisions and guidelines